top of page

 The Cost of Staying Stuck within this Question

 You are not too much for the right relationship.
 And you don’t need to justify or defend your needs.
 Integrity requires speaking honestly from the heart, even when the outcome is uncertain.
-Clarity may feel uncomfortable at first, but it is cleaner than hope stretched too thin.
+Seeking clarity may feel uncomfortable at first, but it is cleaner than stretching hope out to infinity.
+Clean truth is where healthy love has room to grow.

 2026 HMKcoaching.com All rights reserved.
 This article was written by a human.
-Your favorite AI has never loved anyone, But I have.
+Your favorite AI has never loved anyone, but I have.

 Comments